 Tata Global Beverages Ltd. officially joined the trustea programme, also championed by the Tea Board of India.

 Solidarided helped implement the Teh Lestari and Trustea codes in Indonesia and India.

 Solidaridad initiated a programme funded by the Sustainable Trade Initiative (IDH) and Hindustan Unilever Ltd. designed to transform half of the tea produced in India.

 The five-year India Domestic Sustainable Tea Programme (2012-2016) began.

 Solidaridad facilitated the development of sustainability guidelines for the China tea industry.
 Also in Asia, Solidaridad established the Lestari national sustainability standard for Indonesian tea.

-Solidaridad begins tea programme in partnership with Utz Certified.
+Solidaridad began tea programme in partnership with UTZ Certified.